-Outside of our core early learning programs, Educare DC also partners with six small child care centers in Wards 7 and 8, helping to improve program quality by providing wraparound support services to children and families, as well as teacher training and professional development.
+Outside of our core early learning programs, Educare DC also partners with four small child care centers in Wards 7 and 8, helping to improve program quality by providing wraparound support services to children and families, as well as teacher training and professional development.

 Our District-wide training and advocacy work supports early childhood educators and young children across the city, as well as the early childhood education field at large.